asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 ---
 Indonesia's new capital from the financial and political perspectives (with Thomas Pepinsky)

-Unveiling the limits of blended finance: Lessons learned from Indonesia
+Unveiling the limits of blended finance: Lessons learned from Indonesia (preliminary findings invited for presentation at the [CGS](https://spp.umd.edu/events/conference-indonesias-place-addressing-climate-change-southeast-asia) conference)